 We survived two weeks of detoxing, or as some folks like to say, cleansing.
-I am not going to lie, I wanted to gnaw my arm off on more then one occasion.
-Lenny was certainly better at it then I was.
-Well, if you call eating larger portions being better at it. *smirk*.
-I was craving everything that I am not going to say is bad for me, because in moderation, chocolate is damn good for me!
-And so is red wine!
+I am not going to lie, I wanted to gnaw my arm off on more than one occasion.
+Lenny was certainly better at it than I was.
+If you call eating larger portions being better at it.
+I was craving everything.
+One recipe that got me through it all was this recipe for a bright and fresh-tasting Cleansing Ginger Chicken Soup.

 I have a couple of their books, and one thing (besides the consistent recipes) that I love is the quality of the paper that they use.
 You can tell a lot about a person by the packaging, and the quality of paper expresses the love they have for their craft.
 I love how the book feels; from the crisp linen cover to the perfect weight, with just enough recipes in each chapter to keep me wanting more.

 Recipe: Cleansing Ginger Chicken Soup

 ** this recipe is printed with permission from Canal House

 2 ribs celery, chopped

 1 big handful of fresh ginger (about 8 ounces), unpeeled and sliced into big pieces